Efficient and fair trading mechanisms for resource exchange in market design: Trading mechanisms for fractional endowment exchange

-The equation system (\ref{equation7}) and the constraints (\ref{equation9}) are special cases of those in Section \ref{section:method}.
-So the maximum solution $ \mathbf{x}^*(d) $ at every step exists.
-In the maximum solution, some constraint $ \lambda_{i,o}(d) x_o(d) \le \w_{i,o}(d) $ will be binding.
-It means that at every step some agent will use up his endowment of some object.
-So BTA must stop in at most $ |I|\times |O| $ steps.
+The equation system (\ref{equation7}) and the constraints (\ref{equation9}) are special cases of the general approach in Section \ref{section:method}.
+Hence, the maximum solution $\mathbf{x}^*(d)$ at each step $d$ exists.
+In the maximum solution, some constraint $\lambda_{i,o}(d) x_o(d) \leq \w_{i,o}(d)$ must bind, implying that $\w_{i,o}(d+1) = 0$.
+This means that at least one agent's endowment of an object is exhausted at each step.
+Therefore, the mechanism must stop in at most $|I| \times |O|$ steps.

-Every step of BTA takes a parameter matrix $ \Lambda(d) $ as an input.
-By choosing different $ \Lambda(d) $, we obtain different algorithms.
-So BTA is a class of algorithms.
-The choice of $ \Lambda(d) $ determines how the owners of every object divide the right of using the object to trade with the others.
-Its relation to fairness is explained in the next subsection.